vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 :::

 ## Using a data source: Filtering
-Data source filters allow the market proposer to specify which data sources it is listening for, and which of their messages are relevant.
+Data source filters allow the market proposer to specify, for a given "root" data source (for example all messages signed by a given public key), which of its messages are relevant.

-Markets require data to progress through the market lifecycle.
-The two key transitions controlled by data sources are the termination of trading, and settlement of the market.
-These are both configured when the market is proposed, using data source filters.
+Products on Vega use data to drive actions like settlement and to progress through the market lifecycle.
+The two key transitions controlled by data sources for cash settled futures are the termination of trading, and settlement of the market.
+These are both configured when the market is proposed by providing a data source specification that covers the root source and any filters required to select the specific data or trigger event.

 As a public key may provide many messages, a filter is used to extract the required message - for example trading could terminate at a specific date and time, and so the filters would ensure that only data provided on or after the specified date and time would trigger termination.
 Similarly for settlement, only price data *after* trading has terminated would be relevant.